Quantum Science Camp

 The Quantum Science Summer Camp is funded through donations from the Wold Foundation; Zimmerman Family Foundation; John P. Ellbogen Foundation; Kemmi Creek Foundation; McMurry Foundation; Tate Foundation; Wyoming Community Foundation; and in partnership with the Institute for Quantum Science & Engineering at Texas A&M University; Texas A&M University; Princeton University; members of the RISE HUB consortium; Casper College; and the Natrona County School District.

 For those selected to attend the Quantum Science Summer Camp, these generous donations make it possible for tuition and on-campus housing and dining expenses to be free for students during the camp program.
-Students needing travel assistance should send their request to Dr. Bob Brick at rbrick@tamu.edu.
+Limited travel assistance may be available upon request.
+Students should send their request to Dr. Bob Brick at rbrick@tamu.edu.

 Travel Assistance